M E 102 - Engineering Design Graphics

 M E 501 - Advanced Thermodynamics

 Laws and concepts of classical thermodynamics: real gases and equations of state; availability; irreversibility; property relations; potential functions; equilibrium; multicomponent systems.
-Prerequisite: ME 302.
+Prerequisite: ME 302; or graduate standing.

 M E 502 - Problems in Advanced Dynamics

 Application of analytical and graphical methods to problems involving velocities, accelerations, working and inertia forces.
-Prerequisite: ME 341.
+Prerequisite: ME 341; or graduate standing.

 M E 503 - Internal Combustion Engines

-Thermodynamic analysis, thermo-chemistry, and performance characteristics of spark ignition and compression ignition engines.
-Prerequisite: ME 301; ME 302 or consent of instructor.
+Thermodynamic analysis, thermo-chemistry, and performance characteristics of spark ignition and compression ignition engines Prerequisites: ME 301 and ME 302; or graduate standing

 M E 507 - Nuclear Energy